prat0101/Data-Science-Portfolio/README.md

 •	Created parameters for regions, shown the sum of sales for different products, shown variation of sales with respect to time, used maps to show states in different regions.

 •	Created a dashboard to compare sales characteristics of two different regions at a time.

+## 4. Comcast Customer Project Details
+•	Objective:
+Data gives information about customers’ complaints received from different regions at different times of the year.
+Do the data analysis based on types of complaints, number of complaints, and region-based distribution of complaints.
+This will help the telecom service provider to take necessary actions for reducing the number of complaints.

+•	Tasks Performed:
+Using EDA Techniques in pandas library to for data analysis of registered complaints.